Season 3, Episode 7

-Welcome to champions of risk a podcast that explores all aspects of high performance and ways to navigate uncertainty so that you have the tools and resources to win your way in business and in life.
-I wanted to unpack perfectionism because it shows up a lot in my coaching practice, and it's usually usually comes in the form of an explanation as to why someone is not moving forward on something that they said that they wanted to get accomplished.
+Welcome to Champions of Risk a podcast that explores all aspects of high performance and ways to navigate uncertainty so that you have the tools and resources to win your way in business and life.
+I wanted to unpack perfectionism because it shows up a lot in my coaching practice, and it's usually comes in the form of an explanation as to why someone is not moving forward on something that they said they wanted to get accomplished.
 That sounds a lot like procrastination.
 So when I looked a little bit deeper into procrastination, I discovered that while there are several different types of procrastinators, perfectionists were at the top of the list.
 So there is a lot of information and instead of me trying to figure it out, I did the brilliant thing.
 I enlisted an expert Elizabeth Onyeabor is a leading international expert on perfectionist leaders and high achievers as the founder of inner ingenuity and habitual happiness.
-She coaches leaders read, ready to move forward with ease, be their best and achieve unstoppable results.
+She coaches leaders to read, be ready to move forward with ease, be their best and achieve unstoppable results.
 Elizabeth has guided both individual and organizational transformations around the world for more than 25 years, and has been featured on ABC, CBS, NBC, the Boston Herald The list goes on.
-She is also an award winning Best selling author and poet.
-So Elizabeth, welcome to the champions of risk Podcast.
+She is also an award-winning Best selling author and poet.
+So Elizabeth, welcome to the Champions of Risk Podcast.
 I'm so excited to have you here.

 Elizabeth Onyeabor: 1:39

 Thank you so much, Michael.
 It's exciting to be here.